WangLabforComputationalBiology/NanoAbLLaMA/README.md

   options:
   -h, --help show this help message and exit
-  --model The local path of the model. (default: NanoAbLLaMAmodel) --temperature The value used to regulate the probability of the next token; a higher temperature leads to more diverse text, but it may also result in untrustworthy content. (default: 0.2)
+  --model The local path of the model. (default: model) --temperature The value used to regulate the probability of the next token; a higher temperature leads to more diverse text, but it may also result in untrustworthy content. (default: 0.2)
   --top_k The number of top-probability word tokens to retain for top-k filtering. (default: 40) --top_p If set to a floating-point number less than 1, only the most probable tokens whose cumulative probability reaches top_p or higher are retained for generation. (default: 0.9)